joewez/AmpyFileManager/README.md

 - Select the com port for your device (if there is more than one)
 - The main window should appear with the files on the root of the device listed
-- If there was a problem and the files were not listed, click on the Refresh button
+- If there was a problem and the files were not listed, click on the Refresh button (If you still do not see any files on your device your version of AMPY may be incompatible.
+See below.)

 HOW TO USE: